microsoft/PSDocs/docs/walkthroughs/arm-template.md

 }
 ```

-We can also provide example command line syntax that can be used to deploy our ARM template.
-To insert code sample used the `Code` keyword.
+We can also provide an example command line that can be used to deploy our ARM template.
+To insert a code sample use the `Code` keyword.

 ```powershell
 document 'arm-template' {